Świebodzin railway station

 Świebodzin railway station is a railway station serving the town of Świebodzin, in the Lubusz Voivodeship, Poland.
-The station is located on the Warsaw–Kunowice railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The station is located on the Warsaw–Kunowice railway and the train services are operated by PKP and Przewozy Regionalne.

 The station was also on the Sulechów–Świebodzin railway, which closed to passenger services in 1988 and freight services in 1990.

 Train services

 The station is served by the following service(s):